Assassination of Nikolay Bobrikov

 The assassination of Nikolay Bobrikov took place on when Finnish nationalist Eugen Schauman shot and killed the Governor-General of Finland, Nikolay Bobrikov, on a staircase in the Government Palace, which at the time was the main building of the Senate of Finland.
-After shooting Bobrikov, Schauman turned his gun on himself.
+After shooting Bobrikov, Schauman shot and killed himself.
 The assassination was seen by many Finns as an act of resistance against Russian oppression, with Schauman being considered a national hero.

 Background

 Between 1809 and 1917, Finland was an autonomous grand duchy within the Russian Empire.
 From 1899, the Russian Tsar, Nicholas II, pursued a policy of Russification, aimed at eliminating Finland's political autonomy and relegating it to the same status as other provinces of the empire.
 In 1898, the Tsar appointed Nikolay Bobrikov as the Governor-General of Finland, with dictatorial powers to implement his policies.
 Bobrikov's first major act was the February Manifesto, which asserted the right of the imperial government to rule Finland without reference to the Finnish legislature.
 This was followed by the Language Manifesto, which mandated Russian as the official language of the administration and judiciary in Finland (but which allowed Finnish to continue to be used in the daily life of the people).
 Another of Bobrikov's initiatives was to make Finnish men liable for conscription into the Russian army.

 Bobrikov's measures led to widespread resistance.
 Most of the resistance was peaceful, and included strikes, petitions and the evasion of military service.
 But a minority of Finns sought more violent action.
 Shooting clubs sprang up throughout the country, ostensibly to promote good marksmanship but in fact to serve as the basis for armed opposition.

 Eugen Schauman, a Swedish-speaking Finnish civil servant and ardent nationalist, was a member of one such shooting club, although he claimed that he was not party to any conspiracy and that he acted alone.